Binno: A 1st-order method for Bi-level Nonconvex Nonsmooth Optimization for Matrix Factorizations: Binno

-The idea of \texttt{Binno} is to iteratively and alternatively update each block of the variables by approximately solve each single-level subproblem using proximal gradient update, and then using a convex combination of the updated sequences from each single-level.
-In particular, starting from initial guess $(\x_0,\y_0)$, at each iteration $k \in \IN$, we perform a PALM step (see Section~\ref{sec:background}) on the upper level problem, with a subscript $u$, using proximal gradient update obtaining $(\x_u, \y_u)$.
-Similarly, we perform the PALM step on the lower level problem (with a subscript $l$), obtaining $(\x_l, \y_l)$.
-Then we get $(\x_{k+1},\y_{k+1})$ by a convex combination of $(\x_u,\y_u)$ and $(\x_l,\y_l)$.
-Fig.\ref{fig:flow_chart} depicts a flow chart of the evolution of the sequence highlighting some issues that emerge (with question marks).
+The idea of \texttt{Binno} is to {alternately update each variable block by approximately solving each single-level subproblem via a proximal gradient update, and then taking a convex combination of the two resulting sequences}. {\texttt{Binno} can be seen as a PALM-based update embedded in a SAM-type averaging scheme, where two blockwise proximal-gradient dynamics are coupled through a convex combination designed to enforce bi-level descent.
+Unlike SAM, which relies on a fixed-point averaging between a contraction and a nonexpansive map {for} a single objective, \texttt{Binno} operates on two coupled nonconvex objectives and uses a data-dependent convex combination of two PALM-generated dynamics to enforce simultaneous descent at both levels.} {Specifically}, starting from an initial guess $(\x_0,\y_0)$, at each iteration $k$ we perform one PALM step on the upper level problem, with {subscript} $u$, {obtaining} $(\x_u, \y_u)$.
+Similarly, we perform one PALM step on the lower level problem ({ with subscript} $\ell$), obtaining $(\x_{\ell}, \y_{\ell})$. {We then obtain} $(\x_{k+1},\y_{k+1})$ {via} a convex combination of $(\x_u,\y_u)$ and $(\x_{\ell},\y_{\ell})$.
+Fig.\ref{fig:flow_chart} {shows} a flow chart of the {iteration}, highlighting some issues that emerge ({indicated as $Q_1$ and $Q_2$}).
 We let $\tilde{\x}$ be the gradient-only update of $\x$ (i.e., before applying the prox operator).
-Performing a simply convex combination, like in SAM, is not appropriate in this setting.
-Some problems are: \begin{enumerate}[leftmargin=15pt] \item As $f_1\neq f_2$, the upper- and lower-level of $\x$ target different proximal maps, so $\x_u$ and $\x_l$ generally point toward distinct fixed points.
-This discrepancy complicates both the analysis and the effect of their averaging.
+Performing a simply convex combination, like in SAM, is not appropriate in this setting. {The following issues arise}: \begin{enumerate}[leftmargin=15pt,itemsep=0pt] \item {Since} $f_1\neq f_2$, the upper- and lower-level {updates} of $\x$ target different proximal maps, so $\x_u$ and $\x_{\ell}$ {generally point to} distinct fixed points.
+This {complicates both the analysis and the effect of averaging them}.

-\item As $g_1\neq g_2$, the updates of $\y$ are conditionally computed from different $\x$ iterates ($\y_u$ uses $\x_u$ while $\y_l$ uses $\x_l$).
-This cross-level coupling induces potentially conflicting descent directions and a more intricate dynamic for $\y$. \end{enumerate}
+\item {Since} $g_1\neq g_2$, the updates of $\y$ are {computed} from different $\x$ iterates ($\y_u$ uses $\x_u$ while $\y_{\ell}$ uses $\x_{\ell}$).
+This cross-level coupling {yields} potentially conflicting descent directions and {intricate dynamics} for $\y$. \end{enumerate}

-\subsection{Theory of Binno}
+\subsection{Theory of \texttt{Binno}}

-At each iteration $k$, we perform the following. \begin{enumerate}[leftmargin=15pt] \item At the upper level subproblem, we perform a proximal gradient descent (ProxGrad) step on $\x_k$ while $\y_k$ is held fix
+At each iteration $k$, we {compute two PALM-type updates, one for the upper level and one for the lower level, and then {combine} them through a convex averaging step in the spirit of SAM.
+This hybrid PALM-SAM mechanism enforces simultaneous descent of both objectives and {is the key distinction from} a simple repeated application of PALM. {The steps are as follows}.} \begin{enumerate}[leftmargin=15pt,itemsep=0pt] \item At the upper level subproblem, we perform a proximal gradient descent (ProxGrad) step on $\x_k$ {with} $\y_k$ {held fixed}